Discrimination based on skin tone: Mexico

 A 2017 study revealed a 45% gap in educational achievement between the darkest- and lightest-skinned Mexicans and that wealth in the country similarly correlated to skin color.

-Colorism in Mexico is an ongoing problem that strongly affects people of darker skin tones there.
+Colorism in Mexico is an ongoing problem that strongly affects people with darker skin tones.
 Color can affect Mexican citizens' daily lives, their ability to get jobs, and their basic self-esteem.
-Mexicans have a long history of ancestry from sources other than indigenous peoples: Spanish, African, German, and other Europeans.
+Mexicans have a long history of ancestry from sources other than indigenous people: Spanish, African, German, and other Europeans.
 The number of Mexicans who identify as mixed race increased from 3 million in 2010 to more than 20 million in 2020 as more individuals began to acknowledge mixed race.
 Skin color for Mexicans can range from white to black; more than half of Mexican citizens identify as mestizo or mixed race.

 A study by Vanderbilt University found that darker skin is strongly associated with decreased wealth and less education.
 According to Mexico's National Statistics and Geography Institute, the darker the skin tone, the less upward mobility a Mexican citizen may have.
 This study revealed that Mexicans with the darkest skin tones were the least likely to have finished elementary school.
 Simultaneously, those with lighter skin tones were more likely to have a university degree.
 Some of these differences are also attributed to economic differences between people's families of origin, which create gaps between groups.

 These findings also indicate that skin tone appears to be associated with educational achievement.
 Mexicans with the lightest skin tones complete an average of 11 years of schooling, while dark-skinned Mexicans finish an average of 5.3 years of school.
 A maximal change in skin tone, from lightest to darkest, is associated with a decrease of almost 6 years of schooling, a 51.8% reduction in education.
 Lighter-skinned Mexicans were more likely to hold positions of power, while those with darker skin tones were more likely to have positions that required a lower level of qualifications.
 According to a study by Vanderbilt University, the average Mexican household income was about US$193 a month, while lighter-toned citizens reported an average income of US$220 a month.
 Darker-skinned citizens earned almost 42% less than their white counterparts: US$137 a month.
 Overall, Mexican populations with lighter skin fall into the highest wealth brackets in Mexico, while those with darker skin fall the lowest.